PruvoNet/loopback-getting-started/README.md

 As our application holds notes for users, we need to have a representation of a note in the DB:
  - A note will belong to a single user
- - A note can be archivable
+ - A note can be archived
  - A note will be composed of a title and text content.
  - A note will have a creation date